NTNUFrokostklubben/IDATA2301/README.md

 ## Starting the application

+The frontend application is dependent on the backend REST application.
+The backend application must be running for the frontend to work properly.
+Go to https://github.com/NTNUFrokostklubben/IDATA2306 to find the backend application and instructions on how to run it.

-it is necessary to have a .env file for proper functionality.
+It is necessary to have a .env file for proper functionality.
 The .env file should contain the following variables for
 development: